remirror/remirror/docs/api/multishift/multishift.multishiftpropgetters.getignoredelementprops.md

 Adds a ref to an element which will prevent blurring from happening when the element is in focus.

-- Allows for autofocusing the input / toggle button or items when \[a specific one\] when focused.

 <b>Signature:</b>

 ```typescript